AnnaYla/AnnaYla/README.md

 - 👋 Hi, I’m @AnnaYla
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning html, css, javascript and python.
+- 🌱 I’m currently learning html, css, javascript and  I did some c# coding in a course.
-- 💞️ I’m looking to collaborate on any beginner friendly projects.
+- 💞️ I really need some guidance cause I am lost on what to focus.
 - 📫 How to reach me aok.karlsson@gmail.com

 <!---